 Perhaps you’ve never cooked with this seasonal staple before, saving your trip to the pumpkin patch for the once-a-year Halloween celebrations.
 This year, how about adding pumpkin to your healthy eating plan on a regular basis?

-“This is a vegetable that people can find readily, readily available,” explains Chef Anthony.
+“This is a vegetable that people can find readily, readily available,” explains Chef Vincenzo.
 “People see pumpkin every day but pass over it, only using it for Halloween.”

 This bright and festive gourd is actually in season beginning in September and lasting through November, enjoying its peak in October.
 While the larger, tougher pumpkins are great for Halloween carving, the smaller, softer ones are best for cooking.
 These smaller pumpkins contain less moisture and are much denser and fleshier.
 They can be found at farm stands and farmers markets, as well as grocery stores.

 Pumpkins best for cooking are generally between three and six pounds, with their stem intact.
 The pumpkin should be uniform in color without any green spots.
 It’s also important to check for any soft spots on the outside, which could indicate mold.

 How to Cook Pumpkin

 Once you’ve picked out the perfect pumpkin, it’s time to get cooking.
 Contrary to popular belief, the pumpkin is good for much more than just the traditional confectionery pie.
 In fact, there are numerous creative and nutritious recipes that are low in calorie density and easy to prepare.
 First, here are a few basics for prepping the pumpkin for cooking, explained by the Farmer’s Almanac:

 - Use a vegetable brush to wash the outside of your pumpkin.